Welcome to the Little Acorns Page

 There is a document online that has been created for parents that shows how your child will develop in different areas.
 Please follow the link to download a copy. http://www.foundationyears.org.uk/2015/03/what-to-expect-when-a-parents-guide/

 During this term the children are settled in to new routines and made friends.
-We learnt about ourselves in our theme ‘Marvellous Me!
-We looked carefully at the similarities and differences between ourselves and each other.
-We explored using our senses and learn about keeping ourselves healthy.
-Gill came to talk us about looking after our bodies and keeping healthy.
-We enjoyed our visit to Runamok where we were very active!
-We had lots of fun at our Messy Play Morning with the parents and carers of our children.
+We learnt about ourselves and superheroes in our theme ‘Super Me!
+We will look carefully at the similarities and differences between ourselves and each other.
+We will explore using our senses and learn about keeping ourselves healthy.

-Here are some of the comments made by the parents and carers of our children at the end of this term:
+Here are some of the comments made by the parents and carers of our children at the end of last years Autumn term:

 "Messy play is fantastic.
 Need it for every year.
 So much fun."